MicrosoftDocs/entra-powershell-docs/docs/conceptual/manage-devices.md

 # Manage devices in Microsoft Entra ID

-Microsoft Entra PowerShell provides powerful cmdlets to manage device identities and monitor related event information.
-Effective device management is crucial for ensuring security, compliance, and smooth operations within an organization.
-With Microsoft Entra PowerShell, you can add, update, and remove devices as needed.
-You can also retrieve device information, view device details, and manage device settings.
-This article guides you through various aspects of device management using Entra PowerShell.
+Microsoft Entra PowerShell offers powerful cmdlets for managing device identities and monitoring related events.
+Effective device management is essential for maintaining security, ensuring compliance, and supporting smooth operations within an organization.
+With Microsoft Entra PowerShell, you can add, update, and remove devices as needed, as well as retrieve device information, view detailed device data, and manage device settings.
+This article provides a comprehensive guide to managing devices using Microsoft Entra PowerShell.

 ## Prerequisites